yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 {% endraw %}

 ### '_includes/search-loader.html'
-[`_includes/search-loader.html`{: .filepath}](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_includes/search-loader.html) is the core part that implements the search based on the [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search) library.
-It can be seen that it operates on the Client-Side by executing JavaScript in the visitor's browser to find parts that match the input keyword among the contents of the [`search.json`{: .filepath}](#assetsjsdatasearchjson) index file and return the corresponding post link as an `<article>` element.
+[`_includes/search-loader.html`{: .filepath}](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_includes/search-loader.html) is the core part that implements search based on the [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search) library.
+It executes JavaScript in the visitor's browser to find matches for input keywords in the [`search.json`{: .filepath}](#assetsjsdatasearchjson) index file and returns the corresponding post links as `<article>` elements, operating on the client side.

 {% raw %}
 ```js